mainmatter/mainmatter.com/src/posts/2017-03-21-on-computed-properties-vs-helpers.md

 **some drawbacks though that template helpers come with while not actually providing any additional value** in these scenarios.

-We at simplabs prefer computed properties over template helpers in all of our projects and are putting some effort in making computed properties better.
+We at Mainmatter prefer computed properties over template helpers in all of our projects and are putting some effort in making computed properties better.
 [ember-classy-computed](https://github.com/mainmatter/ember-classy-computed) for
 example introduces a mechanism for class based computed properties that is